-By default, trained professionals wear suitable protective clothing (coveralls), protective gloves and RPE during application of Fendona 6 SC.
+By default, pest control operators wear suitable protective clothing (coveralls), protective gloves and RPE during application of Fendona 1.5 SC.
 Nevertheless, a full assessment including Tier 1 was performed for completeness.
 The resulting expected total systemic doses, including the total potential exposure (no PPE, RPE used) as well as the application with protective clothing and gloves but no RPE or with the use of PPE and RPE are summarized.
 The chosen model is applicable for surface treatment by low pressure sprayers indoors and outdoors.
-For the use in crack and crevice treatment in the urban & domestic scenario this model is considered the worst case as the volumes applied would be rather below those used in the rural scenario.
-Nevertheless this model has been chosen to cover the rural as well as the urban & domestic exposure scenario.